 With its iconic Mitchell Library Reading Room, beautiful heritage spaces and world-class galleries, you’ll be surprised by what you discover there!

-Step inside the Library’s historic Mitchell Building vestibule and you’ll see an extraordinary piece of public floor art – a massive marble version of the original Tasman Map from 1644.
+Step inside the Library’s historic Mitchell Building vestibule and see an extraordinary piece of public floor art – a massive marble version of the original Tasman Map from 1644.
 Just around the corner is the Collectors’ Gallery, a wondrous cabinet of some 2,000 curiosities from the Library’s collection, including Patrick White’s typewriter, Miles Franklin’s waratah teacup and Henry Lawson’s death mask.

 The new exhibition Coming out in the 70s looks at the hard-fought activism, personal sacrifices and community movements that paved the way for gay pride as we know it today.
 Free, until 16 May.